dkeech/tomato/README.md

 # API Documentation

-Tomato uses Swagger for API documentation.
+Tomato uses Swagger for Backend API documentation.
 Paste the contents of docs/tomato.yaml into https://editor.swagger.com

+# Server Setup

+To set up the server, MySQL needs to be configured and the database schema imported.

+## Create config file

+* cp lib/config.dist.js lib/config.js
+* Update lib/config.js with your MySQL credentials

+## Import the development Schema

+To use the class sql server, the system must be on OSU network or VPN.

+* mysql -u cs361_onid -h classmysql.engr.oregonstate.edu cs361_onid < docs/db_schema.sql -p

+## Start the dev server
+* npm start

+## Testing with Postman

+API Endpoints can be tested with the software Postman ( postman.com)

+Import the collection docs/Tomato.postman.json